Searchlight2/Searchlight2/README.md

 <br>

 **I want to use p values instead of adjusted p values.
-Can I do this?** Yes, Searchlight 2 does not reference the web in any way, nor genome or transcriptome files not specified by the user.
-This is a deliberate design feature to allow the user control.
-If you wish to use P values instead of adjusted P simply “munge” your file.
+Can I do this?** Yes, If you wish to use P values instead of adjusted P simply “munge” your file.
 I.e. replace the adjusted p values with the p values in the differential expression file.
 The format of each file is fixed – to make sure the user understands what they are doing, but its up to the user what they put in it.

 <br>